 …And it was 35 years ago.

 As an early teen, I was so enthusiastic about extra-curricular activities at school, thus, every season, I participated at practice sessions of more than 20 different sports.
-I never wanted to be a sports star, so that I never represented even the school team in any of those games.
+I neither wanted nor I had the talent to be a sports star, so that I never represented even the school team in any of those games.
 I was so happy and proud of practicing alongside the big names.

 We have never seen a parent in the peripherals of the ground, courts or ring, watching how their kids play.
 The only time that I remember a parent stepping across these boundaries was when a mother of a fellow mate (was it Kishan George?) brought a big cake into the basketball court for us to share as it was his birthday.